Blady: 2011: Debut, "Spark Spark", and "Crazy Day"

 In 2011, Blady made their debut with four members: Darae, Bunhong, Sunyeong and Kangyoon.
 The group released the pre-debut single "찌릿찌릿 (Spark Spark)", on May 16, 2011.
 As early rookies they received praises from hit composer Shinsadong Tiger, who's known for producing for Beast and 4minute, as he saw in their training process that their "passion and skills" stood above many other girl groups debuting at the time.
 He went on to say, "In anticipation for their debut, the members have been sleeping three hours a night in order to devote everything else to their rehearsals."

 Their official title track, titled "미친 날 (Crazy Day)", was released on July 27, 2011.
-The music video for "Crazy Day" was shot in 3D in the Maldives by director Kang Young Man.
+The music video for "Crazy Day" was shot in 3D in the Maldives by director Young Man Kang.
 The clip also featured dance moves choreographed by Main Spirit who has also worked with Lee Hyori and Bada.

 At the end of their debuting year, the girls took home the 2011 19th Republic of Korea Culture Entertainment Awards Idol Music Rookie of the Year award.
 Also, SY6 added a new member, Nahyun.